 \paragraph{Tradeoff plots: concentration vs.\ accuracy.} Finally, Appendix~\ref{app:supplementary_figures} (Fig.~\ref{fig:tradeoff_scatter}) visualizes the empirical relationship between kernel concentration (off-diagonal p50) and test accuracy.
 Across datasets, these scatter plots illustrate that higher p50 (less concentration) can correlate with accuracy in some cases, but the relationship is not universal.
 Figure~\ref{fig:bar_mean_delta_test_acc} summarizes the mean test-accuracy delta relative to baseline for each dataset, averaged across $d\in\{4,6,\dots,20\}$.

-\section{Conclusion and Outlook}
+\section{Conclusion and outlook}

-We investigated two practical strategies to mitigate exponential concentration in fidelity-based quantum kernels: local (patch-wise) constructions that aggregate subsystem similarities and multi-scale mixtures that combine kernels across patch granularities.
-Across a common sweep in feature dimension $d\in\{4,6,\dots,20\}$ and multiple tabular datasets, both constructions consistently reshaped kernel geometry relative to the global fidelity baseline, yielding larger off-diagonal similarity statistics and a richer spectrum as quantified by the effective rank.
+We investigated two practical strategies designed to mitigate off-diagonal concentration in fidelity-based quantum kernels: local (patch-wise) constructions that aggregate subsystem similarities and multi-scale constructions that combine kernels across patch granularities.
+Within the Haar-random reference model, the mean raw global fidelity scales as $2^{-d}$, whereas the Hilbert--Schmidt similarity on a $k$-qubit patch has mean $2^{-k}$.
+Convex local aggregation preserves this patch-dependent mean scale, while multi-scale aggregation produces a weighted combination of the scales associated with its constituent patch sizes.
+These identities provide an analytical reference for the dimensional effect of locality.
+They concern mean unnormalized similarities, are not concentration bounds, and do not assume that the data-encoded states used in the experiments are Haar-random.

+Across six tabular datasets and a common sweep in feature dimension $d\in\{4,6,\dots,20\}$, the local and multi-scale constructions consistently retained larger off-diagonal p50 and p95 values than the global fidelity baseline.
+The local kernel exhibited the strongest reduction in off-diagonal concentration, while the multi-scale kernel generally showed intermediate behavior.
+Effective rank followed a different pattern: the baseline consistently exhibited the highest effective rank, the local kernel generally exhibited a lower value, and the multi-scale kernel tended to lie between them.
+This distinction shows that effective rank measures spectral diversity and should not be interpreted as a direct proxy for off-diagonal concentration or kernel quality.

-At the same time, the downstream impact on SVM test accuracy was heterogeneous.
+The downstream impact on SVM test accuracy was heterogeneous.